heera/ninja-tables/readme.txt

 **with Unlimited color schema**

 == It’s Blazing Fast! ==
-NinjaTables works on everything from a single page.
+Ninja Tables works on everything from a single page.
 The backend is built on VueJS and VueRouter as SPA so the experience will be smooth.
 From creating a table to configuring settings or add entries, importing from CSV, re-arranging columns everything feels real time.
 No delay - because your time is precious!
 The frontend table rendering is even faster with minimal js and css load, The frontend data load using ajax so it can handle thousands of table rows without affecting your page load time.

+== Whole New Design Studio! ==
+We are very excited to introduce design studio for table design.
+Now you can configure the settings visually and real-time you can see the changes on your table.
+Without writing a single line of CSS you can set any color to table components.
+Also, You can see how your tables will look in different devices sizes.
+Give a try and let us know what do you think about the new updates.

 == Easy Configuration Option ==
 Design Table columns and configure responsive breakpoints is faster with our user-friendly column builder that lets you re-arrange the columns easily.
 Also, You can specify the data type for each column like single line text, text area or HTML area where you will get WYSIWYG HTML editor.